SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/60-share-session-launch-link.md

-# How to share a session launch link
+# Share a session launch link

 Ever wanted to send someone a direct link to launch a Renku session?